 The white Art Deco-style courthouse that replaced it in 1941 was a New Deal Work Projects Administration (WPA) project, costing the county only $58,000 but valued at $200,000.
 Other WPA projects in the county included Roanoke City Hall (1941), Roanoke Post Office (1941-now home to Randolph County Historical Museum) and Roanoke’s gymnasium with indoor swimming pool (1939-no longer standing adjacent to Handley High School).

 Probate Judge H.M.
-Brittain was able to move back into his old first-floor office in September 1941 because that portion of the building and the vault were spared.
+Brittain was able to move back into his old first-floor office in September 1941 because that portion of the building and the vault were spared, thanks largely to a fireproof vault for records that had been installed in 1937.

 The brick makeover of the crumbling white exterior came in 1985 during a $600,000 renovation.
 During this time, the gables were added, the flat roof changed to pitched and other improvements were made inside, including the addition of central heat and air.